 Tickets will be transferrable between all Forestry England car parks in the New Forest making it easy to visit several locations with one payment.

-We want to ensure the scheme is sensitive to the natural environment of the Forest so will limit the number of pay machines, signs and equipment needed.
+We want to ensure the scheme is sensitive to the natural environment of the Forest so are limiting the amount of equipment needed.
+The main way to pay for parking will be via mobile phone using the RingGo app.

 A dedicated team will monitor the scheme and be on hand to provide information on how to use the new system.
 They will also help protect any locations being used for unofficial, damaging or dangerous parking including at entrances to car parks, at access points to forest properties and on verges.